dfelinto/blender-manual/manual/render/cycles/material_settings.rst

 .. _bpy.types.CyclesMaterialSettings.sample_as_light:

 Multiple Importance Sample
-   By default objects with emitting materials use both direct and indirect light sampling methods, but in some cases it may lead to less noise overall to disable direct light sampling for some materials.
+   By default objects with emitting materials use both direct and indirect light sampling methods.
+   But in some cases it may lead to less noise overall to disable direct light sampling for some materials.
    This can be done by disabling the *Multiple Importance Sample* option.
    This is especially useful on large objects that emit little light compared to other light sources.